 Blackboard course design rivals the syllabus for first impressions.
 It is a common myth that our students inherently understand technology or, more specifically, know how to use a learning management system (LMS) like Blackboard.
 With the varied backgrounds and identity groups of our students (including adult returning learners), we cannot make any assumptions about how well students understand how to use Blackboard.
 To effectively utilize the LMS to foster student belonging, instructors should:

-a.
-Open their courses ASAP and begin by posting their syllabus and a short welcome announcement.
-Students should feel welcomed and have a basic idea of what to expect when the first day of classes arrives.
+- Open their courses as early as possible with their posted syllabus and a short welcome announcement.
+Students should feel welcomed and have a basic idea of what to expect when the first day of class arrives.

 3. Underscore Belonging from the Very First Day

 Whether a course is meeting in person or online, faculty can use the first class meeting(s) to model the behaviors outlined above.
-Instructors can start by introducing themselves and sharing their challenges as lifelong learners, stating their personal pronouns, recalling their college experiences, and explaining their family situations (caring for children, and elders, balancing work/life, etc.).
+Instructors can start by introducing themselves and sharing their challenges as lifelong learners, stating they would like to be addressed, recalling their college experiences, and explaining their family situations (caring for children, and elders, balancing work/life, etc.).
 Instructors should be warm, welcoming, and compassionate.
 If educators show their humanity students may be more willing to show theirs (Sturtevant, 2014).

 Icebreakers can be painful for the socially anxious, so instructors can modify them by creating small groups or instead, providing an informal personal survey asking questions such as the following: